Age Range Of Toddlers | Growth, Milestones, Care

 Cognitive Growth During the Toddler Years

-Cognitive development explodes during the toddler years within the age range of toddlers.
+Cognitive development grows quickly during the toddler years within the age range of toddlers.
 Children develop memory skills, problem-solving abilities, and an understanding of cause-and-effect relationships.

 Between ages 1 and 3: